Top ten things to know before you tow

 The biggest rig my husband, Stretch, had driven prior to a month ago, was a 1974 Toyota Chinook pop-up camper affectionately called The Pig.
 Yet Sheri called him the day of the race, clearly desperate, and asked him to drive her rig up to Foresthill, CA because one of the crew members had bailed out.

 A couple of weeks later, Stretch helped Ed out by towing his Aerocar trailer from Auburn, CA to Denver, CO.
 The topography is steep, long, dry and hot, sometimes all of those things together.

 What did Stretch learn from driving large vehicles that were towing even larger vehicles?

 1. Perform a pre-flight check on your vehicle

-Stretch is a homebuilt airplane pilot and before he ever takes off in his T-18 he has a check list that he goes through.
-He recommends doing the same for these big vehicles ensuring all the oils are topped, the tires are at the correct weight and all the lights work.
+Stretch is a homebuilt airplane pilot and before he ever takes off in his T-18 he has a checklist that he goes through.
+He recommends doing the same for these big vehicles ensuring all the oils are topped off and the tires are at the correct weight and all the lights work.